 Abbath – Abbath

 It’s not Immortal, but gosh it is awfully close.
 The crabwalk on the loose again.
 Or in other words: The soul of the former band on a solo trip, one Olve Eikemo looking for his own without changing the corpse paint that always was his trademark before.
-Abbath is quite a thunderclap of a début.
+Abbath is quite a thunderclap of a debut.
 Not necessarily novelty territory, but nevertheless done sturdily enough to convince and – for sure – to thrive later on.

 Darkher – Realms

 This is one love/hate relationship I have with this record.
 And I can’t really explain what fuels it or why on earth Realms should be on this blog at all.
-There is also the ever looming question, if this piece of work qualifies as metal or not.
+There is also the ever-looming question if this piece of work qualifies as metal or not.
 But in the end, a crisp metal tinge and a highly precise and (very) doom-laden tune carry the flag.
 Together with the fairy singing style of Ms. Wissenberg, this record exerts a pull that will make you return to the well all over again.
 Willingly or not will depend on you.
 Or on the magick spells cast on your mortal soul.
 Who knows…

 NordWitch – Mørk Profeti

-Cold shivers down your spine already when the band let’s loose with the first track.
+Cold shivers down your spine already when the band lets loose with the first track.
 The band offers highly seasoned Blackened Death Metal trickling down from Eastern Europe, growls delivered by a female front.
-NordWitch deliver this very mature down-to-earth style of a very high quality.
+NordWitch deliver this very mature down-to-earth style of very high quality.
 No doubt when knowing that the band – whilst still young in age – the musicians involved surely are no newbies.
 This results in a sturdy, very metallic, yet very energetic metal offering that you don’t want to miss.

 Todtgelichter – Rooms

 The unpredictability of their style, the insane turns the album takes and their aggressive pitch to Progressive Metal really are the allure of Todtgelichter‘s latest.
 Their artful way to string tracks together is really what struck me the most.
-Plus the progression towards bedlam as we progress down the track list is amazing.
-All this creates a real juicy and very complex potpourri of styles and directions that will make you want to continue with the record.
+Plus the progression towards bedlam as we progress down the tracklist is amazing.
+All this creates a really juicy and very complex potpourri of styles and directions that will make you want to continue with the record.
 Don’t get me wrong, a lot of this is convincing through artful dissonance, but this – too – is their main strength.